Does your business have multiple physical locations? If so, adding a store locator feature to your WordPress website will help you tremendously.

 Install the Store Locator plugin for WordPress

-First, we need to install and activate the store locator plugin on our website.
+First, we must install and activate the store locator plugin on our website.

 The downloaded zip file contains two plugins.
 One is the weLaunch Framework, and the second one is the store locator plugin.
 We need to install and activate them both.